NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 # Run your C++ code on the web

-Let's say you have some C or C++ code lying around that you would like to make available to a wider audience, by putting it on the web.
+Let's say you have some C or C++ code laying around that you would like to make available to a wider audience, by putting it on the web.
 Until recently, this used to be pretty difficult, and may even have required reimplementation of the software in JavaScript, the programming language that browsers use.